kristianlm/chicken-gochan/readme.md

 - receive from multiple channels `(gochan-receive (list channel1 channel2))`
 - `gochan-select` syntax

+## Comparison to real Go Channels

+- all channels have an unlimited buffer
+- types are dynamic

 ## Samples

 See `./tests/worker-pool.scm` for a port of